An example of one of the dilemmas in ethical economics

-When I started writing the draft of this article I cleaned and filled my fountain-pen.
+When I started in 2014 writing the draft of this article I cleaned and filled my fountain-pen.
 It worked straight away.
 No need for me to have to purchase a new nib.
 Or a new reservoir.
-It’s nearly 60 years old but good as new.
+It’s nearly 65 years old but still as good as new.

 But then I switched on my computer to start to commit it to the web: and dire warnings appeared saying that I should continue to use it at my risk.
 Though less than 10 years old I should either pay $200 or so to upgrade the operating system or purchase a new computer.
 That, and probably also purchase new versions of the programmes I have happily been using.